 The Sherman College Academy of Chiropractic Philosophers enhances the understanding, depth, and breadth of chiropractic philosophy.
-The Academy is committed to helping candidates become the writer, thinker and speaker they desire to be and that the profession needs.
+The Academy is committed to helping candidates become the writers, thinkers and speakers they desire to be and that the profession needs.

 The scholarly 100-hour program will challenge and inspire candidates to learn and think about chiropractic philosophy and its relationship to the above-down-inside-out world view.